Agent Development

 </html>

 Start a local server to enable browser access to this HTML file.
 We also need to configure a proxy service to route requests to the local service.
-Taking whistle as an example, configure as follows:
+Taking whistle as an example, configure it as follows:

 /.*.api.tcloudbasegateway.com/([^S]*)/ http://localhost:3000/$1